Martiless/flawlesscooking/README.md

 * A rolling gallery in the *Gallery* page instead of a static gallery.
 * An upload your images section that allows users to upload images of recipes they have tried out.
 * A shop where users can buy vouchers or cooking equipment and accessories.
+* A rolling testimonial in the footer, allowing users to see feedback from previous clients.

 ***
 [Back to top](#Flawless-Cooking-Cookery-School)